The Legend of Dragoon: Release

 The Legend of Dragoon was announced in September 1999 after cutscenes from the game were shown at that year's SIGGRAPH event.
-It was among the games displayed at the 1999 Tokyo Game Show.
+Later that year it was among the games displayed at Tokyo Game Show.
 The game released in Japan on December 2, 1999.

-A North American release was confirmed by Sony in January 2000 and released on June 14, 2000.
+A North American release was confirmed by Sony in January 2000 and released on June 13.
 Yoshida supervised the North American release following his move to Sony's North American branch.
-The gameplay was adjusted to become less difficult after feedback from Japanese players, with Yoshida calling the North American release the "complete" version.
+The gameplay was adjusted to become less difficult after feedback from Japanese players, and Yoshida called the North American release the "complete" version.
 The game was released in Europe on January 19, 2001.

-The game was re-released as a PlayStation Classic through PlayStation Network on December 22, 2010 in Japan and May 1, 2012 in North America.
+The game was re-released on the PlayStation Network on December 22, 2010, in Japan and May 1, 2012, in North America.
 In a retrospective article about the series, Yoshida stated that a sequel was in pre-production after Yoshida left Japan, but was cancelled for unknown reasons.

-In February 2023, Sony Interactive Entertainment announced via the PlayStation Blog that The Legend of Dragoon will be digitally available on PlayStation 4 and PlayStation 5 on February 21, 2023 under the Classics Catalogue.
-This version will be released with enhanced features such as up-rendering, rewind, quick save, and custom video filters.
+On February 21, 2023, The Legend of Dragoon was released digitally on PlayStation 4 and PlayStation 5 under the Classics Catalogue.
+This version included additional features such as up-rendering, rewind, quick saves, and custom video filters.